emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have a custom player. ❌

 ***
+## Willow
+### Score: 20/26
+1. Streams load very fast. ✔️
+1. Content 1080 and can be lowered but it does give lower options too. ✔️
+1. Finds popular things with no issue, including older content. ✔️
+1. Has 9 servers, but does not auto-switch if one fails. 🟡
+1. Site does have episode auto-next. ✔️
+1. UI is good, feels very modern and search shows results as you type. ✔️
+1. Site has built in subs for most content. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site has bookmarks and watch history, but it can't be synced across devices. 🟡
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
+1. Site looks good + works well on mobile. ✔️
+1. Site does have a custom player. ✔️

+***
 ## catflix
 ### Score: 20/26
 1. Streams load very fast. ✔️